Rothamsted/knetminer/common/client-base/src/main/webapp/html/GeneMap/docs/maintenance_guide.md

 To avoid having to use bootstrap's css on the entire site I've generated a customised version of the bootstrap css based on the answer to a question on [Stack Overflow](http://stackoverflow.com/questions/13966259/how-to-namespace-twitter-bootstrap-so-styles-dont-conflict).

-This was compiles using [WinLess](http://winless.org/) although any Less compiler should work.
+This was compiled using [WinLess](http://winless.org/) although any Less compiler should work.

 # npm and bower